pytorch-fdn/monitoring-observability/README.md

 # PyTorch Monitoring & Observation Infrastructure

-This repository contains Terraform configurations for managing Datadog monitoring and observability infrastructure for the PyTorch project at the Linux Foundation.
+This repository contains Terraform configurations for managing Datadog monitoring and observability infrastructure for the PyTorch Foundation

 ## Overview